• Skip to primary navigation

 Add the big florets and boil for 10-12 minutes, until they become fork tender.

 In the meantime we sauté in a pan some finely chopped onion with olive oil, bay leaves, salt, pepper, smoked paprika and more onion powder (for a deeper flavour, but you can leave it out if you prefer), until translucent (5-7 minutes).
-Add 1 tbsp of water if it dries out too quickly to prevent the onion to burn and become bitter.
+Add 1 tablespoon of water if it dries out too quickly to prevent the onion to burn and become bitter.

 Once both the cabbage and the onion mixture are ready, transfer in a blender bowl (apart from the bay leaves), add the plant milk and blend until smooth.